If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

 • want clarity without being told to cut people off or “just move on”

-In the episodes, we talk gently and honestly about why one person so often becomes the emotional catch-all in a family — and how to start loosening that role without shaming yourself.
+In the episodes, we talk gently and honestly about why one person so often becomes the emotional catch-all in a family — and how to begin loosening that role without shaming yourself.

 It’s not about fixing you.